netdata/netdata/src/health/guides/entropy/lowest_entropy.md

 Encryption and cryptography applications require random numbers to operate.
 A function or an algorithm that produces numbers -*that seem to be random*- is very predictable, if you know what function is used.

 In real life, we use our surroundings and our thoughts to produce truly random numbers.
 A computer can't really do this by itself, so it gathers numbers from a lot of sources.
-For example, it can get the CO2 levels in a room from a sensor on the system and use that as a random number.
+For example, it can get the CO2 levels in a Room from a sensor on the system and use that as a random number.

 This way all the values are random and there is no pattern to be found among them.